-The classical limitation for gravimetry is the non-uniqueness of its solutions, since gravity changes are integrative and sensitive to both mass variations and to the location where these mass variations take place (Fig. 2 and equation 1).
-Nevertheless, network gravity surveys have showed their high value to estimate below ground mass changes in hydrology (Jacob et al., 2010; Naujoks et al., n.d.), volcanology (Carbone and Greco, 2007; Kazama et al., 2015) or reservoir monitoring evolution (Ferguson et al., 2008; Hare et al., 2008).
-When studying underground processes, especially groundwater, it is common to simplify the redistribution to a one-dimension problem.
-The groundwater level variations Δh are the main observable and gravity effects are computed using a Bouguer plate $(2\pi G \rho{water} \Delta h)$.
-This simplification is necessary because it is usually impossible to monitor lateral groundwater redistribution, yet it remains appropriate for homogeneous aquifers.
+less, network gravity surveys have shown their high value in estimating belowground mass changes in hydrology (Jacob et al., 2010; Naujoks et al., 2008), volcanology (Carbone and Greco, 2007; Kazama et al., 2015) and reservoir monitoring evolution (Ferguson et al., 2008; Hare et al., 2008).
+When studying underground processes, especially groundwater, it is common to simplify the redistribution to a 1-D problem.
+The groundwater level variations Δh are the main observations, and gravity effects are computed using a Bouguer plate $(2\pi G \rho{water} \Delta h)$.
+This simplification is necessary because it is usually impossible to monitor lateral groundwater redistribution, and the assumption of little lateral change remains appropriate for homogeneous aquifers.
 The groundwater level variation can be assumed constant over the entire aquifer.
-Such an assumption is not valid for surface processes because sediment build complex three-dimensional bodies.
-But sediment mass redistributions occur at the ground's surface thus, they are accessible to accurate location methods such as photogrammetry (Eltner et al., 2016; Niethammer et al., 2012; Schwab et al., 2008).
-Combining accurate geometries with gravity variations must thus enable proper mass estimations.
-Fig. 2 illustrates the use of time-variable gravimetry to quantify sediment mass redistribution at the earth's surface.
-In the simplest case, when considering each ground element as a point-mass, the total change of gravity Δg measured between t_0 and t_1 is:
+Such an assumption is not valid for surface processes because sediment builds complex 3-D bodies, but sediment mass redistributions occur at the ground's surface; thus, they are accessible to accurate location methods such as photogrammetry (Eltner et al., 2016; Niethammer et al., 2012; Schwab et al., 2008).
+Combining accurate geometries with gravity variations can thus enable proper mass estimations.
+Figure 2 illustrates the use of time-variable gravimetry to quantify sediment mass redistribution at the earth's surface.
+In the simplest case, when considering each ground element as a point mass, the total change in gravity Δg measured between t_0 and t_1 is